wrye-bash/CBash/docs/BUILD.CMAKE.md

 # Building CBash Using CMake

-These instructions were used to build CBash using Microsoft Visual Studio 2012 and Microsoft Visual Studio Express 2013 for Desktop, though they should also apply to other compilers with minimal adaptation.
+These instructions were used to build CBash using Microsoft Visual Studio 2012, and Microsoft Visual Studio Express 2013 for Desktop, and the new Visual Studio Community Edition 2015 and forward, though they should also apply to other compilers with minimal adaptation.

 CBash's CMake configuration builds an executable that can be run on Windows XP, but this support has only been implemented for MSVC 2012, 2013 and 2015 - other versions of MSVC may require editing of CBash's [CMakeLists.txt](../CMakeLists.txt) file.